SDKs

 Cloud Functions SDK

-We may use the Node.js Cloud Functions SDK.
+We define Cloud Functions with the (Node.js) Cloud Functions SDK.

 "firebase-functions": "^7.0.0",